vlutton/encore-ui/src/rxApp/README.md

 The rxApp common.less file defines many base CSS rules and classes for app use.
 Included in this is [normalize.css](http://necolas.github.io/normalize.css/).
 This helps create a consistent starting point for styles across all browsers.

-As mentioned, several classes are included for utility use in common.less.
-The [Encore-UI styleguide](http://rackerlabs.github.io/encore-ui/styleguide/rxApp-common.html) is the best place to read documentation on these classes.

 ## Fonts

 The Encore-UI default font is Roboto.
 This is used for all text on the page and is loaded via Google Fonts.
 Be sure your app includes the following line: